-I have presented a workshop on this at the Scottish Mathematical Council’s Conference (9th March 2019), and will be talking about it at the first Tay Collab Maths Conference on 23rd March 2019.
-If you’re attending this, you will get a decent head start by reading this blog, as the blog summarises my talk.
+I have presented a workshop on this at the Scottish Mathematical Council’s Conference (9th March 2019), and will be talking about it at the first Tay Collab Maths Conference on 23rd March 2019 and now at the Northern Conference on 04/05/19.

 Using these tools is soon going to become an even more massive part of my work, as next month I am taking up post as PT Mathematics at Bertha Park High School in Perth, the UK’s only Microsoft Flagship School.
 Here’s a flavour of what the Microsoft tools on Glow have to offer…

 OneNote is excellent.

 If you’re not using it yet, you really should be.

 OneNote allows you to store and share absolutely any type of digital content.

 Notebook – This is the full OneNote – it contains all of the sections and pages.